-A great documentary stays with you long after the final credits roll, prodding you to push for change.
+A great documentary stays with you long after the final credits roll just, prodding you to push for change.

-Here are five great documentaries that inspire outrage, hope, passion, and ideas – sometimes all at the same time.
+Here are documentaries and resources that inspire outrage, hope, passion, and ideas.

 What happens when two activists take their non-profit design firm to one of the poorest rural counties in North Carolina and challenge 10 teens to complete a year-long full-scale building project?